HITS-MBM/gromacs-fda/README.md

 same pair of atoms are summed; if atoms i and j interact, the code stores exactly one value of the pairwise force between them

-*detailed* – all pairwise forces of the same type (f.e. angle interactions) between the same pair of atoms are stored separately; if atoms i and j interact, the code stores at least one, possibly many, pairwise forces between them, corresponding to each type of interaction that exists between them.
+*detailed* – all pairwise forces of the same type (e.g. angle interactions) between the same pair of atoms are stored separately; if atoms i and j interact, the code stores at least one, possibly many, pairwise forces between them, corresponding to each type of interaction that exists between them.

 Using *detailed* can lead to
-a significant increase in the amount of memory needed compared with the summed option. *detailed* should probably only be used in the rare cases where simultaneous output of pairwise forces separated by potential type should be obtained, like forcefield development/debugging.
+a significant increase in the amount of memory needed compared with the summed option. *detailed* should probably only be used in the rare cases where simultaneous output of pairwise forces separated by potential type should be obtained, like force field development/debugging.
 The default is *summed*.
 For example, the following set of options will compute a sum of all interactions of the same type (say dihedral angles) between the atoms i and j: